Is a Breast Ultrasound Better Than a Mammogram?

 Sources:

 American Cancer Society.
-“Ultrasound for Cancer.”
-Online.
+“Ultrasound for Cancer.” https://www.cancer.org/treatment/understanding-your-diagnosis/tests/ultrasound-for-cancer.html

 Johns Hopkins.
-“Treatment Tests and Therapies.”
-Online.
+“Treatment Tests and Therapies.” https://www.hopkinsmedicine.org/health/treatment-tests-and-therapies/breast-biopsy

 Mayo Clinic.
-“PET Scan.”
-Online.
+“PET Scan.” https://www.mayoclinic.org/tests-procedures/pet-scan/about/pac-20385078